 What led you to your career in cybersecurity?
+How did you become a Threat Hunter?

 I was previously working as the Systems Administrator at a financial institution.
 As you’d expect, cybersecurity was ever-present and often the source of change in the environment.
 As I was introduced to more and more facets of security, I became more interested.
 Eventually, I took my first Security Analyst position and loved it.
 I’ve never looked back.